Share this Page

 - Recruitment of new volunteers and offer training and support to volunteers.

-You can make a difference to the lives of people with learning disabilities in Nottinghamshire
+Thank you again for your support – it has helped make a genuine difference to the lives of people with learning disabilities in Nottinghamshire.

 “At Reach I see my friends and we all learn about getting on with people.”Helen, Reach client

 We are holding ‘Open Days’ at our Southwell, Newark and Mansfield centres during Christmas Challenge week and offering on-line donation booths for supporters without on-line access.
 Our Southwell centre will also be open during Southwell’s Late Night Shopping on 30th November.
 Full details on our events calendar or this leaflet.

 Big Give information